roeeshahmoon/DCS-Final-Project/ReadMe.md

 #### UART

 Universal Asyncroching Reciver Transmiter we used the COM1 communication port, 9600 baud rate, transfer of 8 bits with start and stop bits, using this protocol we communicated between the PC side and the MCU side

+#### Servo Motor:
+The project will implement precise control of the servo motor's angular movement using a PWM signal from the MCU.
+The servo motor should be able to identify the designated area of 180 degrees in continuous and accurate movement.

+#### Data Processing:
+Algorithms will be developed to process the data collected from the ultrasonic ranger and LDR sensors.
+By processing sensor data to create a comprehensive understanding of the environment, the system be able to identify the distance of objects and light sources.

+#### Computer GUI User Interface:
+A user-friendly interface will be designed using the mouse to select the desired mode for the user, and will also display the scanning results in real time.

 ## Project modes: